grpc-ecosystem/grpc-gateway/docs/_docs/usage.md

    It will generate a reverse proxy `path/to/your_service.pb.gw.go`.

-   Note: After generating the code for each of the stubs, in order to build the code, you will want to run ```go get .``` from the directory containing the stubs.
+   Note: After generating the code for each of the stubs, to build the code, you will want to run ```go get .``` from the directory containing the stubs.

-6. Write an entrypoint
+6. Write an entry point

-   Now you need to write an entrypoint of the proxy server.
+   Now you need to write an entry point of the proxy server.
    ```go
    package main